Supporting the future of accounting in Wisconsin

 Students & Leaders Network

 The Student & Leaders Network provides live web conferencing and digitally stored interactive video discussions on topics that provide insight on accounting careers.
-With this program, WICPA members can reach multiple classrooms of high school students across the state with one recorded presentation.
+With this program, WICPA members can reach classrooms of high school students across the state with one recorded presentation.

 The Big Read